finani/WeeBee/qsf_pro_ros_vio_setup/README.md

 adb shell start snav
 ```
 8. Sensor Calibration
-> The first one is for sensor calibration and the second one is for thermal calibration.
-The QSF Pro should be on a level surface during these calibrations.
+> It is for sensor calibration.
+The QSF Pro should be on a level surface during this calibration.
 ```
-adb shell snav_calibration_manager -s adb shell snav_calibration_manager -t 5
+adb shell snav_calibration_manager -s
 ```

 ## Install Docker Image for Development on Host Computer